Seven Golden Rules of Crisis Communications

 It is hard to think of anything that demonstrates the calibre of an organisation or an individual more starkly than how they respond to a crisis.

 A crisis can hit any business in any industry sector.
-That business typically only has minutes to react and respond, so any organisation that is not fully prepared to deal with a crisis and effectively diffuse the situation runs the risk of jeopardising the very existence of their business.
+That business typically only has minutes to react and respond, so any organisation that is not fully prepared to deal with a crisis and effectively defuse the situation runs the risk of jeopardising the very existence of their business.

 Here are our seven golden rules for effective crisis communications that could save your organisation from potentially irrevocable damage.